denisreilly/ntp-bcp/CommentsIETFLastCall.md

 ## Resolution

-Agreed -- remove the reference drom the abstract
+Agreed -- remove the reference from the abstract

 # Comment